international employment law firm alliance L&E Global

 Tasks and Obligations of Representatives

-Employee representatives shall be recognised as the representatives and spokespersons of the organised employees.
+Employee representatives shall be recognised as the representatives and spokespersons of the relevant employees.
 Employee representatives have the right to comment on matters that concern the entire workforce or groups of employees in so far as this is not precluded by a collective agreement.
 It is a precondition that whenever they consider it necessary the shop stewards will submit questions to their fellow workers before reaching decisions.
 The enterprise is entitled to an answer without undue delay.

 Employee representatives have the right to deal with and to try to settle amicably any grievance individual employees may have against the enterprise or the enterprise may have against individual employees.
-When employee representatives have a matter to discuss, they shall address themselves directly to the employer or the employer’s representative at the place of work.
+When employee representatives have a matter to discuss, they shall address themselves directly to the employer or the employer’s representative at the place of work

 They are also entitled to receive information and discuss with the management of the enterprise matters relating to the financial position of the enterprise, its production and its development – matters immediately related to the workplace and everyday operations – general wage and working conditions at the enterprise, concerning matters of reorganisation of operations and concerning matters of company law, etc.